-The world’s first UNESCO City of Literature is home to 11 major international festivals, including the world’s biggest – the vibrant and artsy Edinburgh Fringe Festival and Edinburgh International Festival, both of which turn 75 this year.
+The world’s first UNESCO City of Literature is home to 10 major international festivals, including the world’s biggest – the vibrant and artsy Edinburgh Fringe Festival and Edinburgh International Festival.

 Take in 360 degree views and even the odd yoga class from Arthur’s Seat.
 For sports lovers, there’s Murrayfield Stadium for top-notch international events.
 Whether it’s beautiful shopping arcades, boutique outlets or botanical gardens, Scotland’s capital has something for everyone.

 From Leith to Grassmarket and everywhere in between, including the UNESCO heritage listed New Town and Old Town, explore the different neighbourhoods of Edinburgh to discover their unique charms.